 Remembering the Munich Massacre

-The Munich Massacre was forty-seven years ago today, when Palestinian terrorists — members of the group “Black September” — climbed the fence surrounding the Olympic Village in Munich, Germany, site of the summer Olympics that year.
+The Munich Massacre was fifty years ago, on September 5, 1972, when Palestinian terrorists — members of the group “Black September” — climbed the fence surrounding the Olympic Village in Munich, Germany, site of the summer Olympics that year.

 The terrorists took 11 members of the Israeli Olympic team hostage, demanding the release of 200 Arab prisoners and safe passage out of Germany in exchange for the athletes’ lives.
 Authorities took the terrorists and nine remaining hostages (two had been killed trying to defend themselves in the initial attack) to a NATO air base in Fürstenfeldbruck near Munich, and promised them safe passage to Cairo.

 German sharpshooters were waiting at the air base.
 In the bitter gun battle that ensued, terrorists murdered the remaining Israeli athletes.

 The American sportscaster Jim McKay, in Germany to cover the games, stayed on the air for hours as the drama unfolded on live television.
 In perhaps one of the most heartrending moments in broadcast journalism, McKay later soberly announced to viewers, “You know, when I was a kid, my father used to say ‘Our greatest hopes and our worst fears are seldom realized.’
 Our worst fears have been realized tonight.
 They’ve now said that there were eleven hostages.
 Two were killed in their rooms yesterday morning, nine were killed at the airport tonight.
 They’re all gone.”